Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 • Tax filing: no revenue does not automatically mean no filing obligation.
 The real answer depends on tax status and local requirements.

-• Registered-information changes: address, scope, owners, or company details should not be changed only internally while registration data stays outdated.
+• Registered-information changes: address, scope, responsible people, or company details should not be changed only internally while registration data stays outdated.

 • Company-account and invoice management: this directly affects settlement, audits, cooperation, and future diligence quality.